aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

     new Vex.Flow.StaveNote({clef: "treble", keys: ["c/4"], duration: "h" })
   ];

 // Helper function to justify and draw a 4/4 voice VF.Formatter.FormatAndDraw(context, stave, notes);
 ```

 ![](http://imgur.com/6cjs3Rf.png)

-Notice how VexFlow position the accidentals such that they don't collide with each other?
+Notice how VexFlow positions the accidentals such that they don't collide with each other?

 ## Step 3.5: An Interlude

 We've covered a bit of ground here, and you're probably asking for lists of valid note names, accidentals, durations, etc., that you can use with the API.

-Fortunately for you, there's a canonical location where this stuff is kept.
+Fortunately for you, there is a canonical location where this stuff is kept.
 [VexFlow Tables (vexflow/src/tables.js)](https://github.com/0xfe/vexflow/blob/master/src/tables.js)

 Take a look at some of the following tables: